LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

     3. A user with the serviceAdministrator role can recover all unsaved changes.
     4. A user with the serviceAdministrator role can unlock an integration that has unsaved changes.
     5. Changes made while editing a Connections page cannot be recovered.<br><br>
-43. **Which Oracle Integration Cloud (OIC) setvice role does NOT have permission to run an OIC integration flow?**
+43. **Which Oracle Integration Cloud (OIC) service role does NOT have permission to run an OIC integration flow?**
     1. Servicelnvoker
     2. ServiceAdministrator
     3. ServiceDeveloper